photo17

 What Is Affiliate Fraud?

 Affiliate fraud refers to any deliberate manipulation or abuse of an affiliate program with the intent of generating illegitimate commissions.
-This can include fabricated traffic, fake conversions, or the use of deceptive methods to simulate user engagement.
-Unlike accidental errors, affiliate fraud is systematic and often executed using automated tools or coordinated tactics.
+Also known as affiliate marketing fraud, it can include fabricated traffic, fake conversions, or deceptive methods that simulate user engagement.
+Recognizing these threats is critical for maintaining affiliate program security.

 Fraudsters aim to exploit loopholes in attribution systems, tracking mechanisms, or payout structures.
 Their actions compromise data integrity, leading to misinformed decisions and financial losses.
 Recognizing the mechanics of affiliate fraud is the first step toward creating a secure, high-performance affiliate strategy.